-4) Helping local farmers get healthy food to those who need it most.
+- Helping local farmers educate about local and healthy food for those who need it most.

 Local conservation organization love our students too!